 A healthy dose of self-doubt is good because it makes you more cautious.
 However, one of the main traits of a good leader is trust in their own judgment.
 If you don’t trust yourself, why would your team trust you?

 You are responsible for making decisions, and whilst listening to others’ opinions is important, it is more important you go through with what you really believe.

 But do beware of becoming too arrogant and blind to constructive criticism.

 5. Shifting Blame

 One of the worst leadership mistakes is taking credit for success but finding a scapegoat to shift the blame onto in case of failure.

-This recognition will motivate them and their colleagues by inspiration and example.
+This recognition will motivate them and their colleagues through inspiration and example.

 In the event that your team fails, blame yourself first.
-You are the leader and no matter who else was involved, you are the one who bears the most responsibility.
-Recognize this, identify causes of failure, and work on them together with your team.
+You are the leader, and no matter who else is involved, you are the one who bears the most responsibility.
+Recognize this, identify the causes of failure, and work on them together with your team.

 What Leadership Mistakes Should Be Avoided?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!